Top 10 Famous Linguists in the World

 2. Ferdinand de Saussure (1857-1913)

 Ferdinand de Saussure is one of the forefathers of linguistics and semiology, a philosophical study of the interpretation of signs and symbols.
 He is well-known for his study of comparative linguistics.
 Saussure introduced the idea that every word is, in fact, a linguistic sign, consisting of two components—the signifier (the phonetic form of a word) and the signified (the conceptual meaning).
-Consequently, this theory is a tenet of the modern linguistics of today.
+Consequently, this theory is a tenet of modern linguistics of today.

 3. Roman Jakobson (1896-1982)